joelpt/sublimetext-print-to-html/README.md

 Sublime Text 2 Print to HTML
 ============================

-A simple ST2 plugin to print files as HTML with color syntax highlighting and line numbers, and open them in your browser for printing.
+A Sublime Text 2 plugin to print files as HTML with color syntax highlighting and line numbers, and open them in your browser for printing.

 Colorization and HTML conversion is currently performed by [Pygments][0], which supports a range of [languages and syntaxes][3].